Yu Yu-jen: In the Republic of China after exile

 Yu former residence in Taipei which has now become the Beitou Plum Garden.

-Tomb of Yu Youren at Yangmingshan National Park, Taipei.
+Tomb of Yu Yu-jen at Yangmingshan National Park, Taipei.

 In 1950, after the establishment of the Kuomintang (Chinese Nationalist Party) committee, Yu became a member of its review committee.
 In 1956, Yu received the first National Literary Award presented by the Ministry of Education.
 In arranging his diaries in 1962, Yu wrote poetry revealing pain at not being able to return to his hometown in Shaanxi.
 Yu died from pneumonia in 1964 at Taipei Veterans General Hospital and in 1967 his remains were interred at Datun Mountain in Taipei's Yangmingshan National Park.
-In 1966 a large bronze statue of Yu Youren was placed at the summit of Yushan.
+In 1966 a large bronze statue of Yu Yu-jen was placed at the summit of Yushan.
 The statue remained there until 1996 when it was cut down and thrown into a ravine by Taiwan independence activists.

 Calligraphy

 Yu was a scholar of calligraphy and is regarded as one China's modern masters.
 His works in cursive and semi-cursive manner are intensely animated.
 He is perhaps best known for his calligraphy and published related works on the topic.
 Because his later years were spent in Taiwan, his writing style is very popular and his works are considered very desirable by collectors.
 Yu completed numerous inkworks, stone carvings, and title plaques while living in Taipei including works for the National Museum of History, Din Tai Fung, Xingtiang Temple, and the Shilin Official Residence.

 The Pamir Snow Gnawing Association (帕米爾齧雪同志會) established a cultural park known as the Pamir Cultural Park in a quiet and secluded mountainous area of Taipei City called Wuzhishan.
 The park commemorates about 300 KMT soldiers who hid out in the Pamir Mountains after the Chinese Civil War and were able to eventually escape to Taiwan.
-It had engraved at the site examples of the titles and poetry of Yu Youren into stones and rocky outcroppings, forming a beautiful outdoor garden of his calligraphy.
+It had engraved at the site examples of the titles and poetry of Yu Yu-jen into stones and rocky outcroppings, forming a beautiful outdoor garden of his calligraphy.
 Among the hills of the area is an open space where the association erected a monument.
-Each of the characters for the title calligraphed by Yu Youren was engraved into individual slabs of marble and then inlaid into a concrete pillar.
+Each of the characters for the title calligraphed by Yu Yu-jen was engraved into individual slabs of marble and then inlaid into a concrete pillar.